Engee documentation

 Details

-Lower limit for the heat transfer coefficient between gas and wall.
-If the calculation gives a lower heat transfer coefficient, the value Minimum fluid-wall heat transfer coefficient replaces the calculated value.
+The lower bound for the heat transfer coefficient between the gas and the wall.
+If the calculation gives a lower heat transfer coefficient, then the value Minimum fluid-wall heat transfer coefficient replaces the calculated value.

 Units